alefrajoe/3D-Gross-Neveu-model/README.md

 # Code for simulating the Z_2 Gross-Neveu model

-The code currently simulate the Z_2 globally invariant Gross-Neveu model in (2+1) dimensions.
+The code simulates the Z_2 globally invariant Gross-Neveu model in (2+1) dimensions.
 To compile the code on a local machine, execute the command

 > gcc -O3 *.c -o GNModel -lm